MASTG-TECH-0077: Reviewing Disassembled Native Code

 • B, BL, BLX are branch instructions used for calling a function.

-As mentioned above as well, Objective-C code is also compiled to native binary code, but analyzing C/C++ native can be more challenging.
-In case of Objective-C there are various symbols (especially function names) present, which eases the understanding of the code.
-In the above section we've learned that the presence of function names like setText, isEqualStrings can help us in quickly understanding the semantics of the code.
-In case of C/C++ native code, if all the binaries are stripped, there can be very few or no symbols present to assist us into analyzing it.
+As mentioned above, Objective-C code is also compiled to native code, but analyzing C/C++ native code can be more challenging.
+In Objective-C, various symbols (especially function names) help make the code easier to understand.
+In the above section, we've learned that the presence of function names like setText, isEqualStrings can help us in quickly understanding the semantics of the code.
+In the case of native C/C++ code, if all binaries are stripped, there may be very few or no symbols available for analysis.

 Decompilers can help us in analyzing native code, but they should be used with caution.
-Modern decompilers are very sophisticated and among many techniques used by them to decompile code, a few of them are heuristics based.
-Heuristics based techniques might not always give correct results, one such case being, determining the number of input parameters for a given native function.
-Having knowledge of analyzing disassembled code, assisted with decompilers can make analyzing native code less error prone.
+Modern decompilers are highly sophisticated, and among the many techniques they use, a few are heuristics-based.
+Heuristic-based techniques may not always yield correct results; for example, determining the number of input parameters for a given native function.
+Knowing and analyzing disassembled code, with assistance from decompilers, can make analyzing native code less error-prone.

-We will be analyzing the native function identified in viewDidLoad function in the previous section.
+We will analyze the native function identified in the viewDidLoad method from the previous section.
 The function is located at offset 0x1000080d4.
-The return value of this function used in the setText function call for the label.
+The return value of this function is used in the setText function call for the label.
 This text is used to compare against the user input.
-Thus, we can be sure that this function will be returning a string or equivalent.
+Thus, we can be sure that this function returns a string or an equivalent.

-The first thing we can see in the disassembly of the function is that there is no input to the function.
+The first thing we observe in the function's disassembly is that it has no input parameters.
 The registers X0-X7 are not read throughout the function.
-Also, there are multiple calls to other functions like the ones at 0x100008158, 0x10000dbf0 etc.
+Also, there are multiple calls to other functions, such as at 0x100008158 and 0x10000dbf0.

-The instructions corresponding to one such function calls can be seen below.
+The instructions for one such function call are shown below.
 The branch instruction bl is used to call the function at 0x100008158.

 1000080f0 1a 00 00 94 bl FUN_100008158